Nicola Rogers

 Nicola S. H. Rogers is a British archaeologist and small finds specialist.
 Following graduation from Southampton University in 1982 with a degree in Archaeology and History, she started her working career in Oxford, before moving to York in 1988, where she joined York Archaeological Trust as a research assistant.
 She worked for York Archaeological Trust as a small finds research specialist until 2015, when she set up as a freelancer, under the name Nicola Rogers Archaeology.
+She retired in 2026.
 Nicola was elected as a Fellow of the Society of Antiquaries of London on 12 March 2015.
-She has published numerous small finds reports, particularly relating to the archaeology of York.
-She is a committee member of CIFA Finds Group as part of the Chartered Institute for Archaeologists.
+She has written numerous small finds reports, both academic and more popular, mostly relating to the archaeology of York.
+In the past she has been a committee member of CIFA Finds Group as part of the Chartered Institute for Archaeologists.